nguyenthanhjt/google-data-analytics-professional-certificate-course/6_Share-Data-Through-the-Art-of-Visualization/m2_create-data-visualizations-with-tableau/p2_design-visualizations-in-tableau/s2_r_essential-design-principles.md

 ## Key Takeaways

 Design principles are important for creating effective data visualizations.
 When creating visualizations, consider the audience, choose the right visual for the job, and be sure to avoid misleading or deceptive visuals.
 By following these principles, you’ll be able to design visualizations that are effective, informative, and easy to understand, which will help you communicate findings to a wider audience and make a greater impact on your organization!

+As an analyst, mastering essential design principles is crucial for creating impactful and understandable data visualizations.
+These principles guide you in planning, evaluating, and adjusting your visualizations to effectively communicate data insights.
+Here's a breakdown of the key principles:

+1. **Choose the right visual:**
+   - Select the visualization type that best suits your audience and the information you want to convey.

+2. **Optimize the data-ink ratio:**
+   - Focus on essential components to convey the main point, minimizing non-data ink like unnecessary legends or shadows.

+3. **Use orientation effectively:**
+   - Ensure that labels and written components are easily readable, considering the orientation that enhances clarity.

+4. **Color considerations:**
+   - Use color consciously and meaningfully, staying consistent throughout visuals.
+   - Be considerate of color perceptions, and employ inclusive color scales suitable for diverse audiences.

+5. **Numbers of elements:**
+   - Limit the number of elements in your visualizations to enhance clarity.
+   - Use color or hue strategically to emphasize important elements, especially in charts with multiple lines or segments.

+6. **Avoiding misleading charts:**
+   - Steer clear of practices that can lead to misleading or deceptive visualizations.
+   - Common errors to avoid include cutting off the y-axis, misleading use of a dual y-axis, artificially limiting data scope, problematic data binning, and inaccurate part-to-whole visuals.

+### Common Errors to Avoid:

+1. **Cutting off the y-axis:**
+   - Changing the y-axis scale can exaggerate differences between groups, creating a misleading impression.

+2. **Misleading use of a dual y-axis:**
+   - Use a dual y-axis cautiously and ensure clear labeling to prevent creating deceptive charts.

+3. **Artificially limiting data scope:**
+   - Considering only a portion of data that confirms your analysis can result in misleading visualizations.

+4. **Problematic data grouping:**
+   - Ensure that how you group data accurately represents trends and insights without misrepresentation.

+5. **Inappropriate part-to-whole visuals:**
+   - Part-to-whole visuals like pie charts should sum up to 100%, ensuring accurate representation.

+6. **Hiding trends in cumulative charts:**
+   - Cumulative charts with exaggerated scales can hide insightful trends, reducing the effectiveness of the visualization.

+7. **Artificially smoothing trends:**
+   - Smooth trend lines in scatter plots should be used cautiously, avoiding the replacement of points with lines to prevent misinterpretation.

+Mastering these design principles enables you to create effective, informative, and truthful visualizations, making a substantial impact on your organization.